XPRIZE/GLEXP-Team-CCI/pubbly_console/README.md

 # Pubbly Console

+Last updated: May 9, 2019

-The Pubbly console is what TeamCCI has developed in-house and used to create the content for their finalist submission in the Global Learning Xprize
+The Pubbly console is what TeamCCI developed in-house and used to create the content for their finalist submission in the Global Learning XPRIZE

 ## Getting started